How to Set Up Your Amazon Fire TV Box

 Amazon is really venturing out into the world of multimedia and streaming with its Amazon Prime TV streaming service, and the Amazon Fire TV box and stick.
 The new 4K Ultra HD compatible Fire TV box allows users to access all of their Amazon Video content, as well as regional TV services, on-demand streaming, 24-hour news, gaming and even access a wide range of apps.

-The box is designed as a competitor to the popular Apple TV box, while offering more convenience for those who wish to purchase movies, and anything else from its online store, right from their TV.
-If you’ve just purchased a new Amazon Fire TV for yourself or a loved one, setting it up to work on your HD or 4K TV is easy with this simple guide.
+The box is designed to compete with the popular Apple TV box, offering added convenience for those who want to buy movies and other items from its online store directly via their TV.
+If you or a loved one recently purchased a new Amazon Fire TV, you can easily set it up on your HD or 4K TV using this simple guide.”

 Setting Up the Hardware